-- The BCT will meet on a regular basis to review possible concerns submitted in person or by way of the online reporting form. - In addition to the regularly scheduled meeting times, the BCT will meet when a possible threat is identified that requires immediate assessment.
-After notification, the BCT will assess the behavior reported and act accordingly. - For each concern, the BCT will assess the potential danger; explore possible outcomes of various approaches to managing the possible concern/threat. - After the plan is implemented, the team will be responsible for coordinating follow-up to insure that the threat has been appropriately managed. - Record of all BCT incidents, plans, and follow-ups will be maintained in confidential files. - The team recognizes and respects that certain members of the University community will have legal and ethical limitations on information that may be shared when discussing a concern.
+- The BCT will meet on a regular basis to review possible concerns submitted in person or by way of the online reporting form. - In addition to the regularly scheduled meeting times, the BCT will meet when concerns are identified that require immediate assessment.
+After notification, the BCT will assess the behavior reported and act accordingly. - For each concern, the BCT will assess the potential danger; explore possible outcomes of various approaches to managing the possible concern. - After the plan is implemented, the team will be responsible for coordinating follow-up to insure that the concern has been appropriately managed. - Record of all BCT incidents, plans, and follow-ups will be maintained in confidential files. - The team recognizes and respects that certain members of the University community will have legal and ethical limitations on information that may be shared when discussing a concern.
 It is the responsibility of each team member to exercise his or her best professional judgment in determining what information may be shared. - All members of the BCT will maintain confidentiality of all persons involved unless it is necessary to notify or consult with others in which their input would be necessary for the resolution of a specific behavioral concern.
 Members of the BCT will balance the need to protect the individual and/or group and the safety concerns of the Dominican community.
-In all cases, safety of the individual and group has priority over confidentiality. - The BCT meets as needed to review campus issues, and, if needed, revise the policies and procedures under which it operates. - In situations/cases when a threat is identified, the BCT may alter its membership to include other personnel, both from the university community and outside of it, to help assess threat level and provide resources and direction, as appropriate.
-At these times, the BCT becomes the Threat Assessment Team.
+In all cases, safety of the individual and group has priority over confidentiality. - The BCT meets as needed to review campus issues, and, if needed, revise the policies and procedures under which it operates. - In situations/cases when a threat is identified, the BCT will contact the Threat Assessment Team (TAT) to convene.
+The BCT and TAT have nearly identical membership but additional members are added to the TAT as needed or as stipulated by the State of Illinois regulations.